Classic Bruschetta made with summer-ripe tomatoes, garlic, shallots and loooooove.

 Instructions

-- In a medium bowl, toss tomatoes, shallot, garlic, balsamic vinegar, 1 tablespoon of olive oil and basil.
-Toss to combine.
-Toss in cheese, if using.
+- In a medium bowl, stir together tomatoes, shallot, garlic, balsamic vinegar, 1 tablespoon of the olive oil, and basil.
+Stir to combine.
+Stir in cheese, if using.
+Taste and add salt and pepper as desired.

 - Cut baguette into 1/3-inch thick slices on a slight angle.
-Heat 1/2 tablespoon of butter and 1/2 tablespoon of olive oil in a large skillet over medium-high heat.
+Heat butter and remaining olive oil in a large skillet over medium-high heat.
 Add the baguette slices and cook until toasted on the bottom; flip and cook until lightly toasted on the top.
 Remove toast pieces to a plate and repeat with remaining bread.

 - Top toasted bread with tomato topping and garnish with additional basil or cheese, if desired.